 Valuations in focus

-Notes: Time-varying portfolio allocations were determined by the Vanguard Asset Allocation Model (VAAM).
-The assets under consideration were U.S. and non-U.S. equities and fixed income, as well as real estate investment trusts (REITs), U.S. high-yield corporate bonds, and emerging markets equities, which were used to illustrate time-varying allocation not only within equities versus fixed income but also within sub-asset classes.
+Notes: Portfolio allocations for the unconstrained and constrained portfolios were determined by the Vanguard Asset Allocation Model (VAAM).
+The asset classes under consideration were U.S. and non-U.S. equities and fixed income, as well as sub-asset classes, to illustrate time-varying allocation both across and within asset classes.
 See the notes that accompany VCMM forecasts for additional details on asset class indexes.
-A minimum home-bias constraint of 60% was applied for U.S. equities, and 70% was applied for U.S. fixed income.
-VCMM 10-year projections as of April 30, 2025, were used.
+A home-bias constraint of 55%–65% was applied for U.S. equities, and 65%–75% was applied for U.S. fixed income.
+VCMM 10-year projections as of March 31, 2026, were used.
 The sum of individual sub-asset class allocations may not total 100% because of rounding.

 Notes: Vanguard calculations are based on portfolios optimized by the VAAM, using return projections from the VCMM.
 Sharpe ratio is a measure of return above the risk-free rate that adjusts for volatility.
 A higher Sharpe ratio indicates a higher expected risk-adjusted return.
 Expected maximum drawdown is the median peak-to-trough drop in the portfolio’s value in 10,000 VCMM simulations.
 The probability of underperforming the benchmark is in any given year.